olayabucaro/WICslides/README.md

 remotes::install_github('yihui/xaringan')
 ```

-Clone this repo and edit the index.rmd file.
+Clone this repo and edit the index.Rmd file.
 Additional configurations can be done in the wic.css file.

 ## Documentation